cmacdonnacha/react-boilerplate/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds a production version of the app inside the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run analyze`

 This will run a production build and then analyze the output using [source-map-explorer] which analyzes JavaScript bundles using the source maps.
 This helps you understand where code bloat is coming from.

+&nbsp;

+## CI/CD

+This boilerplate uses [Github actions]([github-actions]) to continuously test, build and deploy.
+You can see the workflow file in the [workflows](.github/workflows/continuous-integration-workflow.yml) folder.

+If you would like to deploy your app to github pages make sure to set your own `GITHUB_ACCESS_TOKEN` variable.
+See [creating a token.](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
+Otherwise you can remove the `deploy` job.

+To enable github pages follow [these](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) instructions.

+&nbsp;

 ## Testing